Date and time notation in Canada: English

-The month-day-year sequence is the most common method of writing the full date in English, but formal letters, academic papers, and reports often prefer the day-month-year sequence.
+Formal letters, academic papers, and reports often prefer the day-month-year sequence.
 Even in the United States, where the month-day-year sequence is even more prevalent, the Chicago Manual of Style recommends the day-month-year format for material that requires many full dates, since it does not require commas and has wider international recognition.
 Writing the date in this form is also useful for bilingual comprehension, as it matches the French sequence of writing the date.
 Documents with an international audience, including the Canadian passport, use the day-month-year format.

 The date is sometimes written out in words, especially in formal documents such as contracts and invitations, following spoken forms: